 At the base of the column, people lay wreathes for the U.S. troops who should have also been remembered.

-Some people say that what happened at Slapton helped pave the way for a successful assault on D-Day – and they may well be right – but the question still has to be asked as to whether a thousand people needed to die at Slapton first, but perhaps even more to the point, why those lives weren’t seen as being important enough to be officially recognised for so long: If it hadn’t have been for Ken Small, we may not have been any the wiser now.
+Some people say that what happened at Slapton helped pave the way for a successful assault on D-Day – and they may well be right – but the question still has to be asked as to whether a thousand people needed to die at Slapton first, but perhaps even more to the point, why those lives weren’t seen as being important enough to be officially recognised for so long: If it hadn’t had been for Ken Small, we may not have been any the wiser now.
 Perhaps that’s how some people wanted it to be.